nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 ---------

 Solutions for this chapter can be found under [the Github Directory](/code).
-You can find example test results in [ExampleTestResults.md](ExampleTestResults.md).
+You can find the example test results in [ExampleTestResults.md](ExampleTestResults.md).

 Resources
 ---------